Finding Success by Looking for the “No” (A Personal Story Behind 4 Seconds of Film)

 Working with big companies

-When you work with big companies, the people in marketing who hire you to make a film are not always the same as the people who run the company.
+When you work with big companies, the people in marketing who hire you to make a film are not the same people who run the company.

 So, when you need special access to company resources to make your project special, you might step on the toes of the people responsible for keeping things running.